 establishing a comprehensive quality assurance and performance improvement program to evaluate the SPHM program.

-Perioperative registered nurses (RNs) and other team members are routinely faced with a wide array of occupational hazards in the perioperative setting that place them at risk for work-related musculoskeletal disorders (MSDs).2,3 Work-related MSDs are disorders of the muscles, nerves, tendons, ligaments, joints, cartilage, and spinal discs.4 The lower back, shoulder, and upper extremity are typically involved in MSDs with a gradual or chronic onset.
-Injuries are the result of overexertion, repetitive motion, manual lifting, and pushing and pulling.4 When a worker’s physical ability, task, workplace environment, and workplace culture are not compatible, there is an increased risk that the worker will develop an MSD.2 Physical stressors encountered in health care that contribute to MSDs include forceful exertions,5 repetitive motions,5 awkward postures,6-9 static postures,10,11 prolonged standing,12-15 long cumulative work hours (eg, overtime, consecutive shifts),16-20 moving or lifting patients and equipment, carrying heavy instruments and equipment, and overexertion.2,21 Research studies have also demonstrated an association between psychosocial factors (eg, work-family conflict, workplace verbal abuse, job demands, job satisfaction) and the incidence of musculoskeletal symptoms.22-29
+Perioperative registered nurses (RNs) and other team members are routinely faced with a wide array of occupational hazards in the perioperative setting that place them at risk for work-related musculoskeletal disorders (MSDs).1-5 Work-related MSDs are disorders of the muscles, nerves, tendons, ligaments, joints, cartilage, and spinal discs.6 The lower back, shoulder, neck, and upper extremities are typically involved in MSDs, with a gradual or chronic onset.7 Injuries are the result of overexertion, repetitive motion, manual lifting, and pushing and pulling.6-9 Physical stressors encountered in health care that contribute to MSDs include forceful exertions,7 repetitive motions,7 awkward postures,10,11 static postures,12 prolonged standing,2,12,13 long cumulative work hours (eg, overtime, consecutive shifts), moving or lifting patients and equipment,14 carrying heavy instruments and equipment,15 and overexertion.7 Research studies have also demonstrated that health care workers with low back pain are more likely to experience work-family conflict, depressive symptoms, decreased mental health-related quality of life, and decreased ability to work.16,17

-The perioperative setting poses unique challenges related to the provision of patient care and completion of procedure-related tasks.
-This highly technical environment is equipment intensive and necessitates the lifting and moving of heavy supplies and equipment during the perioperative team member’s work shift.
-Many of the patients undergoing surgical or other invasive procedures are completely or partially dependent on the caregivers due to the effects of general or regional anesthesia or sedation.
-Patients who are unconscious cannot move, sense discomfort, or feel pain, and they must be protected from injury.
-This may require perioperative team members to manually lift the patient or the patient’s extremities several times during a procedure.26,64
+The perioperative setting poses unique challenges related to the provision of patient care and performance of procedure-related tasks.15,28 This highly technical environment is equipment intensive and involves the lifting and moving of heavy supplies and equipment during the perioperative team member’s work shift.
+Many of the patients undergoing operative or other invasive procedures are completely or partially dependent on the caregivers because of general or regional anesthesia or sedation.
+Patients who are in a state of decreased consciousness have a diminished ability to move, sense discomfort, or feel pain, and must be protected from injury.
+This can require perioperative team members to manually lift the patient or the patient’s extremities several times during a procedure.29

-The American Nurses Association (ANA) laid the foundation for the prevention of work-related MSDs in 2003 with the release of the position statement The Elimination of Manual Patient Handling to Prevent Work-Related Musculoskeletal Disorder68,69 and development of the Handle With Care® campaign.70 In 2006, AORN developed the Position Statement for Ergonomically Healthy Workplace Practices.71 The National Association of Orthopedic Nurses,72 the Australian College of Operating Room Nurses,73 and the Association of Occupational Health Professionals74 have also developed safe patient handling position statements.
+The American Nurses Association (ANA) laid the foundation for the prevention of work-related MSDs in 2003 with the release of the position statement The Elimination of Manual Patient Handling to Prevent Work-Related Musculoskeletal Disorders, which was revised in 2008,30 and the development of the Handle With Care campaign.31 In 2006, AORN developed the Position Statement for Ergonomically Healthy Workplace Practices.32 The National Association of Orthopedic Nurses,33 the Australian College of Operating Room Nurses,34 and the Association of Occupational Health Professionals35 have also developed safe patient handling position statements.

 In 2005, AORN continued its commitment to the prevention of MSDs by forming a collaborative arrangement with the National Institute for Occupational Safety and Health (NIOSH) and the ANA to discuss, design, and advance the agenda of an ergonomically healthy workplace for perioperative professionals.
-The AORN Workplace Safety Task Force examined current research, literature, and patient care practices to evaluate and make recommendations to promote patient and caregiver safety in a perioperative setting.75 While there are a number of high-risk tasks specific to perioperative nurses, the task force identified seven key activities as the starting point for developing recommendations.
-The result of this collaboration was the AORN Guidance Statement: Safe Patient Handling and Movement in the Perioperative Setting64 developed by AORN with the assistance of a panel of experts from the Patient Safety Center of Inquiry at the James A. Haley Veterans Administration Medical Center, Tampa, Florida; the NIOSH Division of Applied Research and Technology Human Factors and Ergonomics Research Team76 ; and the ANA.64
+The AORN Workplace Safety Task Force examined research, literature, and patient care practices to evaluate and make recommendations to promote patient and caregiver safety in a perioperative setting.
+Although there are a number of high-risk ergonomic tasks specific to perioperative nurses, the task force identified seven key activities36 as the starting point for developing recommendations.
+The result of this collaboration was the foundational AORN Guidance Statement: Safe Patient Handling and Movement in the Perioperative Setting29 developed by AORN with the assistance of a panel of experts from the Patient Safety Center of Inquiry at the James A. Haley Veterans Administration Medical Center, Tampa, Florida; the NIOSH Division of Applied Research and Technology Human Factors and Ergonomics Research Team; and the ANA.

-The Ergonomic Tools developed for this guidance document were based on previous work by Audrey Nelson, PhD, RN, FAAN; experts within the Veterans Administration; and nationally recognized researchers.
-The seven Ergonomic Tools for SPHM were developed based on professional consensus and evidence from research and were designed with the goal of eradicating job-related MSDs in perioperative nurses (See Recommendation 6).64
+The Ergonomic Tools developed for the guidance document were based on previous work by Audrey Nelson, PhD, RN, FAAN; experts within the Veterans Administration; and nationally recognized researchers.
+The seven Ergonomic Tools for SPHM were developed based on professional consensus and evidence from research and were designed with the goal of eradicating job-related MSDs in perioperative nurses (See Sections 5 and 6).29

-In 2013, the ANA published Safe Patient Handling and Mobility: Interprofessional National Standards Across the Care Continuum.69 The ANA’s eight core standards are:
+In 2021, the ANA published the second edition of Safe Patient Handling and Mobility: Interprofessional National Standards Across the Care Continuum.7 The ANA’s eight core standards are:

 Establish a Culture of Safety